 Empathy is a renewable resource

-As Dr. Thomas Lee writes: “Technical excellence is not enough.
+As author and medical executive, Dr. Thomas Lee writes: "Technical excellence is not enough.
 Safety is not enough.
 Efficiency is not enough.
 [They] have to be reliable in every way, including delivery of care that is empathic.
-Excellence means consistency in delivering care the way it should be — for every patient every time.”
+Excellence means consistency in delivering care the way it should be — for every patient every time."